Texas customers: please review the current stage of restrictions for your system, below.

 Do your part to conserve our precious supplies by small, thoughtful changes in your daily activities and habits.
 Small changes, if done on a large scale, add up to a big change.
 Every drop counts and every person can make a difference.
 Check out our water conservation section.

 Please be respectful of our water supplies and reduce the impact of drought and water shortages by conserving water.
 How bad is the drought?
-See for yourself – a map of Texas from the U.S. Drought Monitor features areas of water shortages (new analysis released every Thursday).
+See for yourself – a map of the Texas region from the U.S. Drought Monitor features areas of water shortages (new analysis released every Thursday).

 Understanding Drought Water Usage Restrictions